Best XRP Cards: Which One Actually Fits How You Use XRP (May 2026)

 Do XRP card purchases trigger taxes?

 Often yes.
-Spending XRP or auto-selling it to fund a card purchase is commonly treated as a disposal event.
-Reward-first card purchases usually shift the tax event to the point where the earned XRP is later sold or swapped.
-The exact treatment depends on local rules.
+Spending XRP or auto-selling it to fund a card purchase is commonly treated as a disposal event under U.S. tax rules.
+Reward-first card purchases usually shift the tax event to the point where earned XRP is later sold or swapped.
+The exact treatment depends on your jurisdiction and individual circumstances.

 Is there an XRP Mastercard or XRP Visa card?

-XRP-linked cards exist on both major networks, but the network name matters less than the spend model.
+XRP-linked cards exist on both major networks.
+The Gemini Card runs on Mastercard.
+Uphold uses Visa and Mastercard depending on the program.
+Bybit uses Mastercard.
+The network matters less than the spend model.
 The better check is whether the card earns XRP, sells XRP, or borrows against XRP when used.

 How long does it take to get a physical XRP card?

 It depends on the issuer, region, and card program.
 Gemini and Uphold can provide digital access before the plastic arrives.
 Bybit timing depends on the local card program.
-Nexo virtual access has been more consistently available than physical card delivery.
+Nexo virtual access has been more consistently available than physical card delivery, and physical card orders are currently paused.

 Can you use an XRP card virtually before the physical card arrives?